corboth96/WhyNot/README.md

 # WhyNot
-Capstone Project Implementation
+Implementation of algorithm provided by Adriane Chapman and H. V. Jagadish.
+2009.
+Why Not.
+SIGMOD Conference (2009), 523–534.

 ## Before Running
 ### Set Up Database
 1. Install MySQL / MySQL Workbench

     Go to https://dev.mysql.com/downloads/installer/ to install MySQL

 2. Run * *DataInsert.sql* * to create smallmovies database & insert data

-    **Note** Different versions of mysql may have different syntax for running certain commands
+    **Note**: Different versions of mysql may have different syntax for running certain commands

-    Recommended way to run this
+    * *Recommended way to run this is by opening in MySQL workbench and running.* *

     What this file does:
     1. Create Database